Damian Warner: International career

-Warner was named to the Canadian team for the 2018 Commonwealth Games, where he was widely considered the frontrunner to defend his 2014 title.
+He was named to the Canadian team for the 2018 Commonwealth Games, where he was widely considered the frontrunner to defend his 2014 title.
 Warner performed strongly on the first day of the decathlon, and midway through the second day, with seven events completed, was leading.
 However, disaster struck during the pole vault when Warner failed to clear any height, immediately dropping from first place to sixth.
 With no chance of winning a medal, Warner opted to withdraw from the contest.

 Following his disappointment in Australia, Warner won his fourth (and third consecutive) Hypo-Meeting, setting a new Canadian record in the process.